The Gregorian calendar we use today is basically an update of the Julian calendar which dates back to around 44BC.

 The update was that they added a whopping length of 0.002% onto the year, in order to synchronize it with the solar year (how long the earth takes to orbit the Sun once).

-Before that there was the Roman calendar, which was last updated in 304BC.
+Before that, there was the Roman calendar, which was last updated in 304BC.
 The Roman calendar was pretty much founded with Rome.

 Rome was founded somewhere around 800BC.
-So the calendar we use is old, is what I guess I’m trying to get across.
+So the calendar we use is old, which is what I guess I’m trying to get across.

 And yet, despite all the changes that have happened to the number of months, the days contained within those month, and even that weird period where they just added in extra days that didn’t count towards the calendar… in all that time October has just been October.

 Though I can tell you that October is both American Cheese Month and Toilet Tank Repair Month, so there’s that.

 Also, if you want to find out what events happened on each day in history in October, then click the link on the dates.

 Have you ever read something so beautiful?

 Today we celebrate the cookies that don’t come pre-packaged, but instead waft their aroma through idyllic childhoods and kinda burn your mouth when you’re too impatient.